-Was Baron Manfred von Richthofen, better known as the Red Baron, the first man to shoot down an alien spacecraft?
+Was Baron Manfred von Richthofen, the Red Baron, the first to shoot down an alien spacecraft?

 Who was The Red Baron

-Born on 2 May 1892, Manfred Albrecht Freiherr von Richthofen was a German fighter pilot with the Luftstreitkräfte, Imperial German Army Air Service, during the World War I.
+Born May 2, 1892, Manfred Albrecht Freiherr von Richthofen was a German fighter pilot with the Luftstreitkräfte, Imperial German Army Air Service, during World War I.

 After starting the war as a German cavalry officer on the Eastern Front, Richthofen served in the infantry before seeking his pilot’s license.
 He transferred to the Air Service in 1915.
-During 1917 he became the leader of a squadron known as the Flying Circus, by his habit of moving the squadron, tents, and equipment from base to base.
+In 1917 he became the leader of a squadron known as the Flying Circus, by his habit of moving the company, tents, and equipment from base to base.

 By 1918, he was regarded as a national hero in Germany and respected and admired even by his enemies.

 He is considered the ace-of-aces of the war, officially credited with 80 air combat victories.
 But many of his victims came thru joint efforts but were credited to the Red Baron to enhance his stature as a national hero and create a legend to scare the enemies.

 Did the Red Baron shoot down a flying saucer?

 Unidentified flying objects have been observed among almost the most critical military conflicts in history, from the earliest years by Alexandre the Greatest to Gulf War.

 Their presence was also noticed and reported during the first World War.
 It also originated the book “UFOs of the First World War: Phantom Airships, Balloons, Aircraft, and Other Mysterious Aerial Phenomena” by Nigel Watson.